quantumatic/stellar/docs/README.md

 unicode_digit = /* a Unicode code point categorized as "Number, decimal digit" */ .
 ```

 In The Unicode Standard 8.0, Section 4.5 "General Category" defines a set of character categories.
-Ry treats all characters in any of the Letter categories `Lu`, `Ll`, `Lt`, `Lm`, or `Lo` as Unicode letters, and those in the Number category `Nd` as Unicode digits.
+Stellar treats all characters in any of the Letter categories `Lu`, `Ll`, `Lt`, `Lm`, or `Lo` as Unicode letters, and those in the Number category `Nd` as Unicode digits.

 # Letters and digits